Dribble glass

 A dribble glass is a drinking glass that has holes hidden in its etched design.

 The purpose of a dribble glass is for pranks.
 When a person tilts the glass to take a drink from this glass, they will end up spilling the liquid on their clothing as the drink trickles through the holes.

-In Ancient Greece, sculptors created vases that featured a small rectangular hole in the foot of the vase.
-These so-called "dirty trick vases" are the earliest known example of the dribble glass.
+In ancient Greece, sculptors created so-called "dirty trick vases" that featured a small rectangular hole in the foot of the vase.